oreillyross/developer-notes/vim.md

 ### Code actions

-leader c a = do some action on a reccomedation fro LSP
+leader c a = do some action on a reccomendation from LSP

 leader u C = change the theme

+#### TMUX

+Ctrl + a + q (quickly show the open panes with a number over) Press the number to switch to the window ctrl + a + z = maximise the screen if the screen is split

+##### NVIM commands

+: for cmdline, then type bd to close or delete current buffer Hold SHIFT key down then hl to move left or right respectively.

+###### Neotree

+When the NeoTree side bar is open allowing you to navigate the folder structure then you can type type **a** and it will bring up a dialog to create a file or filder at the cursor location.